Welcome to a Japan Free SIM Card

-As a visitor to any country you always want to feel welcome, and Japan Docomo’s (NTT) new Welcome SIM Card is hoping to achieve that.
+As a visitor to any country you always want to feel welcome, and the new Japan Free SIM Card from Docomo (NTT) is hoping to achieve that.
 It is welcoming all tourists to Japan with the promise of free internet access via a SIM Card, that you guessed it … is also free.
 Docomo is also offering other additional pricing options for those who prefer higher data speeds.

 You will be able to access the internet via Docomo’s network for a maximum limit of 15 days.
 There are currently 3 different plans, including the aforementioned free plan, a 1000 yen plan and a 1700 yen plan.